OWASP/www-project-developer-guide/draft/07-container-security/02-image-security.md

 * sshd is not run within containers
 * privileged ports are not mapped within containers (TCP/IP port numbers below 1024 are considered privileged ports)
 * only needed ports are open on the container.
-* the host's network namespace is not shared.
+* the hosts network namespace is not shared.
-* container's root filesystem is mounted as read only
+* containers root filesystem is mounted as read only
 * Do not use docker exec with the --privileged option.
 * docker exec commands are not used with the user=root option
 * cgroup usage is confirmed
 * The no_new_priv option prevents LSMs like SELinux from allowing processes to acquire new privileges
 * Docker socket is not mounted inside any containers to prevent processes running within the container to execute Docker commands which would effectively allow for full control of the host.
 * incoming container traffic is bound to a specific host interface
-* host's process namespace is not shared to ensure that processes are separated.
+* hosts process namespace is not shared to ensure that processes are separated.
-* host's IPC namespace is not shared to ensure that inter-process communications does not take place.
+* hosts IPC namespace is not shared to ensure that inter-process communications does not take place.
 * host devices are not directly exposed to containers
-* host's user namespaces are not shared to ensure isolation of containers.
+* hosts user namespaces are not shared to ensure isolation of containers.
 * CPU priority is set appropriately on containers
 * memory usage for containers is limited.
 * 'on-failure' container restart policy is set to '5'